 So how do you make sure you’re getting enough b12?

 If you are a vegetarian, eggs are actually quite a poor source of B12.
-Although diary is a good source, it needs to be eaten on a daily basis.
+Dairy is a good source, but it needs to be eaten on a daily basis.

 These are known as b12 analogs or pseudo b12, molecules which have a very similar chemical structure to that of vitamin B12, but which shouldn’t be substituted for consumption.
 On the contrary, they are potentially harmful, since these replace the important B12 transport molecules within the body, thus hindering the absorption of actual vitamin B12.